Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.6.1 |

-Passive health regeneration through a filled hunger bar.
+The passive recovery of health points through a filled hunger bar.
 When disabled, only potions, golden apples, beacons, or totems allow regaining hearts.
 Essential for UHC challenges.

 /gamerule naturalRegeneration false